 6+

-If your child is over 6 years old and still shows no signs of arches, it is probably time to consider getting a medical opinion.
+If your child is over 6 years old and still shows no signs of arches, it may be time to seek a medical opinion.
 While it is still perfectly possible that their arches are just slow to appear, most kids will have clearly defined arches at this point.

 The second sign to watch out for is pain.
 While pronation is not ideal, it is also not always a major issue.
 However, if your child is telling you that they have pain anywhere from their heels to their lower backs, it could be a result of pronation.
 If this is the case, you should take them to see a doctor.

-In most cases, a lack of clearly visible arches is nothing to worry about in children.
-Many times, it will be a false alarm, and the arches will show up eventually of their own accord.
+In most cases, a lack of clearly visible arches in children is nothing to worry about.
+Often, it’s a false alarm, and the arches will appear eventually on their own.
 Other times, insoles or orthotics may be needed to correct the issue.
 Even if this is the case, there is no reason to worry.
 Your child will adjust to these as easily as they adjusted to shoes and socks, and will likely come to prefer wearing them.
 To learn more about the difference between insoles and orthotics, see this blog.